conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 This release adds a preview feature 'local' KMS type for the encryption plugins provided in gateway.
 This new KMS type is effectively a delegated storage model, and is designed to support encryption use cases which generate unique secret ids per record or even field (typically via the mustache template support for a secret id).
 It allows you to leverage your KMS for security via a single master key, but efficiently and securely store many per-record keys this type of configuration will generate in Gateway managed storage.

-:::info
+:::warning[Preview functionality]
-_Preview Feature_ - this feature is currently in preview mode and will be fully available soon.
-While we make every effort to ensure correct operation, during preview this feature is not recommended for production workloads.
+This feature is currently in **preview mode** and will be available soon.
+We recommend that you **don't use it in the production workloads**.
 :::

 The keys stored by gateway are all encrypted themselves via a configured master key externally held in your KMS - and as such are also secure as they are useless without access to the external KMS.